First cluster

 1. Create the cluster PKI

-On your operator workstation (where kctl is installed), create the cluster trust material.
-The --controller flag specifies the address of the first controller you are about to install:
+On your operator workstation (where kctl is installed), create the cluster trust material:

 kctl create cluster \